Binary

 Bits and Bytes:

-Each binary position represents a unit of memory called a bit (b), whether that position is occupied by a “1” or a “0.”
+Rather than digits we refer to the bits (binary digits) of a number.
+Each binary position represents bit (b), whether that position is occupied by a “1” or a “0.”
 An individual bit is typically too small to represent sufficiently larger values.
 To efficiently process information, computers handle groups of bits.
-The smallest group of bits processed by a computer is a byte (B), which is 8 bits long in most modern computers.
+The smallest group of bits processed by a computer is a byte (B), which is 8 bits long.

 Large numbers of bytes are referred to using the International System of Units (SI) prefixes, with those prefixes using a base-2 count rather than the base-10 count.
 This means that binary-based prefixes do not represent the same amount as base-10 SI prefixes.